elucian/bee/syntax/overview.md

 Expression rules...
 * have a single result;
+* the result is a reference;
 * are binding external states;
-* can be created at runtime;
-* can be overwritten or recreated;
-* can not be interrupted from execution;
-* can not have internal states;
+* do not have internal states;
 * do not have side-effects;
 * do not depend on external states;

 **notes:**

 * Expression rules are similar to mathematical functions;
+* Expression rules can not be interrupted from execution;
 * Expression rules can be created by other rules;
+* Expression rules can be created at runtime;

 ## Rule mapping